Amcwatters/gettingandcleaningdata/README.md

   Identify fields which contain mean or standard deviation data and use these to create a list of fields for a subset, along with the subject and activity label columns
-  Create a subset using these column or field names Obtain descriptive activity labels from the file “activity_labels.txt” and add them as a new column using merge Change the new activity column name from V2
-  Change the feature column names to be more descriptive Change acronyms and abbreviations to the full descriptive words Create a 2nd tidy dataset with the average of each variable for each activity and each subject
+  Create a subset using these column or field names Obtain descriptive activity labels from the file “activity_labels.txt” and add them as a new column using merge Change the new activity column name from V2 and remove the old activitycode column Change the feature column names to be more descriptive Change acronyms and abbreviations to the full descriptive words Create a 2nd tidy dataset with the average of each variable for each activity and each subject